mysterious-coding/base_entranced/README.md

 1 = (default) `/g_redTeam` and `/g_blueTeam` are automatically reset to normal classes when map is changed via `/callvote`

 #### `/g_requireMoreCustomTeamVotes`
-0 = 51% yes votes required for all votes to pass (default JK3)
+0 = 51% yes votes required for all votes to pass (base JKA)

 1 = (default) custom team/class votes require 75% yes votes.
 This does not apply if the argument is `0` or `none` (resetting to normal classes)